theonlyrao/2module/README.md

 ---
 ```

 Delete the filler content in the file and replace it with the text for your blog post.
+You can create more post files using the `yyyy-mm-dd-post-title.html` format. **Posts with dates in the future will not show up.**

 * `_includes` contains the `header.html` and `footer.html` for your page.
 You might want to consider adding a navbar inside of the header, and contact info inside of the footer.
 Notice that the tags in the footer close those in the header.
 The bit `{{ site.title }}` inside of `header.html` comes from the `_config.yml` file.
 If you'd like to change the title, change it inside the config file.